Ranking the Top 5 Leading Fleet Telematics Companies

 Fast Start.
 Long-Term Shift.

 Azuga is especially effective for mixed-use fleets—delivery, services, utilities—where managers need to oversee safety trends and respond in real time.
-And because every fleet looks different, Traxxis helps tailor Azuga to match your operating structure, training approach, and risk profile.
+And because every fleet looks different, Traxxis helps tailor Azuga to match your operating structure, training approach, and risk profile to enhance driver safety.

 From initial setup to ongoing optimization, Traxxis doesn’t just provide GPS fleet tracking solutions like Azuga—we configure it to work for you.